Health

 Congressman Horsford discussed the achievements in public safety funding during National Police Week.
 He outlined the impacts of the Bipartisan Safer Communities Law, such as improvements in school safety and mental health resources, and detailed the significant funding provided to local law enforcement in his district, advocating for continued support to enhance community safety.

 In an interview with NewsNation, Congressman Horsford addressed Israel's right to self-defense, the need for comprehensive foreign aid, and the importance of congressional action on the fentanyl crisis and border security.
+He called for a clear plan from Israel on defeating Hamas, a classified briefing from the administration to Congress, and criticized the political inaction preventing necessary border resources.
+He urged President Biden to take executive action to protect American communities from the fentanyl epidemic.

 Congressman Steven Horsford joined NewsNation to address the pressing issues at the U.S. southern border and the challenges Congress faces in implementing effective solutions.
 He shed light on the recent bipartisan efforts hindered by political stalemates and emphasized the importance of comprehensive immigration reform.
+He also spoke on the roles of federal and state governments in managing border security and the ongoing fentanyl crisis.

 Congressman Steven Horsford spoke in support of urgent action to address mental health issues, particularly within the Black community, during a Congressional Black Caucus special order hour.
 He underscored the startling statistics of mental illness and the disturbing rise in suicide rates among Black youth, declaring Mental Health Awareness Month as a critical time for legislative action.
+He called for the eradication of stigma and the enhancement of accessible, culturally competent care.

 Congressman Horsford highlighted the pressing issues of housing and healthcare for military members in his district, which includes Nellis and Creech Air Force Bases, during a recent House Armed Services Hearing.
 He discussed the severe unmet housing needs at Nellis Air Force Base and the significant challenges faced by military members at Creech who must travel extensively for basic services.
+He emphasized the importance of improving these conditions to enhance recruitment and retention of service members.

 WASHINGTON – Today, Congressman Steven Horsford (NV-04) applauded the announcement from the U.S. Environmental Protection Agency (EPA) to invest $28,650,000 to help Nevada identify and replace lead service lines, preventing exposure to lead in drinking water.
 Lead can cause a range of severe health impacts, including irreversible harm to brain development in children.